DaveVoorhis/Rel/_Deployment/README.txt

 Rel -- An implementation of Date and Darwen's Tutorial D.

-NOTE: As of version 1.0.12, Rel requires Oracle Java
+NOTE: As of version 1.0.12, the standalone Rel DBMS requires Oracle
-      version 1.8.x (also known as Java 8) or a higher version, or a compatible equivalent.
+      Java version 1.8.x (also known as Java 8) or a higher version, or a compatible equivalent.
+The full Rel distribution, including the graphical user interface (aka "DBrowser"), includes a Java runtime, so there's no need to download Java.

 *** IMPORTANT INSTRUCTIONS FOR UPGRADING: ***

-1. If you are upgrading from an older version of Rel, you *MUST* back up your database *BEFORE* you install an upgrade!
+1. You *MUST* back up your database *BEFORE* you install an upgrade!

-If you're using Rel version 0.3.8 or higher, you can make a backup via DBrowser's "Backup" button.
+If you are using Rel version 0.3.8 or higher, you can make a backup via the graphical user interface's (aka DBrowser) "Backup" button.

-If you're using Rel version 0.3.0 to 0.3.7, run the DatabaseToScript.d script in the Scripts directory.
+If you are using Rel version 0.3.0 to 0.3.7, run the DatabaseToScript.d script in the Scripts directory.
 This script will emit your database as a new Tutorial D script.
 To back up your database, save the generated script.
 To restore your database, run the saved script.